How to Play Solitaire: Step-by-Step Guide

 - Use empty tableau spaces wisely for Kings and sequences.

 Solitaire is a game of patience, strategy, and a little luck.
-Practice makes perfect—enjoy your game!
+Practice makes perfect — play Klondike Solitaire free online right now!